daniellbastos/tech-hugo/content/posts/chapter-6-nested-queries.md

 )
 ```

-Same property: the subquery does not reference `employee`.
+The subquery does not reference `employee`.
 The optimizer evaluates it first, produces a list of values, and the outer query runs against that list.
 The paper describes this result as a temporary list — an internal structure accessed sequentially, more efficient than a full relation.

 ## Correlation subquery: evaluated N times